benj-sic/prompt-lab/README.md

 ### Key Improvements

 #### Simplified Interface
-- **Less Prominent Demo**: Demo button is now subtle colored text instead of a prominent button
 - **Unified Components**: All prompt components (core and advanced) are now in one section
 - **Streamlined Parameters**: Model parameters are collapsible and always accessible